clp90/imprinting_analysis/README.md

 $scriptDir/call_imprinting.sh -o "imprinting_dir" -1 "$AxB_bam" -2 "$BxA_bam" -S "snps.bed" -G "annot.gtf" -A "A" -B "B"
 ```
 Notes:
-- We recommend mapping to a metagenome when possible to avoid mapping bias in favor of the strain with greater sequence similarity to the sequenced genome.
+- We recommend mapping to a metagenome when possible to minimize mapping bias in favor of the strain with greater sequence similarity to the sequenced genome.
 - The mapping script rna_seq_map.sh outputs two alignment files, one that includes PCR duplicates (`*_unique_alignments.bam`) and one with PCR duplicates removed (`*_unique_alignments_dedup.bam`).
 Either can be used for this analysis, although we recommend removing PCR duplicates if library complexity is low or reads are paired-end.

 ### Starting from count data: